contentful/slash-developers/docs/android/tutorials/advanced-filtering-and-searching.md

 ## Searching

-In order query for all items, containing the complete string `nyan` anywhere ...
-(No matter if in name, description, or somewhere else)
+In order query for all items, containing the complete string `nyan` in symbol or text fields.

 ~~~ java
 CDAArray found = client.fetch(CDAEntry.class)